404FoundingFather/quantum-simulator/memory-bank/07-kanban.md

 ## In Progress

-### UIManager Debugging [P1]
-- **Lambda Captures in UIManager** — Eric Hammond
-  - Check how the lambdas in UIManager are capturing and accessing shared components
-  - Verify that shared pointers are properly copied in lambdas, not captured by reference
-  - Ensure that lambda captures don't create circular references
-  - Validate lifetime management of captured resources

-- **Initialization Order in UIManager** — Eric Hammond
-  - Ensure the UIManager initializes its internal state fully before any other methods are called
-  - Add validation checks between initialization steps
-  - Verify that component dependencies are properly initialized
-  - Implement defensive error handling for uninitialized state access

-- **Interface Implementation Verification** — Eric Hammond
-  - Verify that all interfaces are implemented correctly and methods match the expected signatures
-  - Check for any missing or incorrectly implemented interface methods
-  - Ensure consistent behavior between different implementation methods
-  - Add interface compliance validation tests

-- **Memory Management Analysis** — Eric Hammond
-  - Look for potential issues with shared pointer ownership and object lifetimes
-  - Identify and resolve any circular dependencies between components
-  - Check for dangling references or use-after-free issues
-  - Review resource acquisition and release sequences

 ### Sprint 2 Tasks (Architectural Improvements) [P1]
 - **Event System for Component Communication** — Not started
   - Design and implement central EventBus